memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 #define DT_FOREACH_OKAY_INST_nordic_nrf_gpio(fn) fn(0) fn(1)
 ```

-Also here Zephyr's devicetree generator creates another useful macro based on the number of devices in the devicetree claiming compatibility with the `nordic,nrf-gpio` device driver.
+Also here Zephyr's Devicetree generator creates another useful macro based on the number of devices in the Devicetree claiming compatibility with the `nordic,nrf-gpio` device driver.
 For each device it encounters it adds a `fn(n)` to the macro, where `n` is the _instance_ number of the device, one for each of our GPIO nodes.
 Given this macro, we now know the complete expansion of the `DT_INST_FOREACH_STATUS_OKAY` macro:

 ```c
 // `DT_INST_FOREACH_STATUS_OKAY(GPIO_NRF_DEVICE)`